-If a SmartView plugin has been loaded using action Project.SetSmartViewPlugin, an additional entry for the SmartView Window (see SmartView Window on page 143) is added to the view menu.
+If a SmartView plugin has been loaded using action Project.SetSmartViewPlugin, the entry for the SmartView Window (see SmartView Window on page 142) in the view menu becomes active.

 Toolbars

 This submenu hosts three checkable actions that define which toolbars are visible (see Toolbars on page 49).